We find the 10 best options, so you can make informed decisions on tons of products and services.

 When you shop for eyeglasses online, you want to be able to order more than just reading glasses.
 Progressive lenses, bifocals, and multi-focals are available from most outlets, such as GlassesUSA.
 Most online eyeglass stores sell sunglasses, but stores like Zenni Optical and Coastal also sell ski goggles and swimming goggles with prescription lenses.
 Glasses.com includes safety glasses among its offerings and EyeBuyDirect allows you to buy computer glasses that are specially designed to reduce glare off the screen.

 When you buy online, you should also check out what special tinting and coatings you can have added to your glasses.
-Blue, red and brown tinting, photo chromatic lenses, and ultra-violet protective coatings are among those on offer from e-retailers like 39DollarGlasses and Zenni Optical.
+Blue, red and brown tinting, photo chromatic lenses, and ultra-violet protective coatings are among those on offer from e-retailers like 39DollarGlasses, Zenni Optical, and Felix Gray.
 39DollarGlasses includes anti-scratch coatings as standard with its basic lenses, and Zenni Optical offers a fingerprint-resistant add-on.
-You can also look for thinner lenses from stores like Coastal and lighter-weight frames made with polycarbonate.

 The other approach is to let you order frames to try on at home for free.
 Warby Parker made its fame with this setup.
 It allows you to choose up to 5 pairs of frames to wear at home for 5 days.
 You can ask your friends’ opinions and see how they feel on your face before choosing the pair you like best or sending them all back and trying different ones.
 There’s no charge for either shipping or returns.